FastRobotsCornell/FastRobots-2025/docs/Grading.md

 ### Slip days

-All students will be allowed two one-week extensions, which can be applied to any lab.
+All students will be allowed two one-week extensions, which can be applied to any two labs.
 Details to follow.